jayshozie/Flominal.nvim/README.md

 ## Features

 - Flominal is basically just a floating window working as a terminal.
+- You can toggle Flominal with `:Flominal`, `:Flominal toggle` command or its keymap.
 - You can create new tabs using `:Flominal new_tab` command or its keymap.
 - It has a separate window for a tab bar, which is placed on the top of the terminal.